shivapranav07/crypto-tracker-with-redis/readme.md

 # Crypto Monitor

-A real-time cryptocurrency price monitoring and alerting system with caching optimizations using Node.js, TypeScript, MongoDB, and Redis.
+A real-time cryptocurrency price monitoring and alerting system with caching optimizations using Node.js, TypeScript, MongoDB, and Redis. after every 30 seconds  new data is cached in redis

 ## Features